ShyAssassin/RhythmPy/README.md

 4. Create a virtual environment for RhythmPy with <a href="https://github.com/python-poetry/poetry">Poetry</a> `poetry install --no-dev`
 5. CD into working directory `cd RhythmPy` <sup>The folder that has the scripts</sup>
 6. Start RhythmPy `poetry run python __main__.py`

+**Method 3: The Development Builds**
+*the Development builds will contain bugs and features that may not work, it is for testing and may not be a stable.*
+*it contains two seperate builds that do not include system installers and are not compressed (hence the large file size)*
+***You have been warned!***
+* You can get a development build by downloading the file listed under `Artifacts` <a href="https://github.com/assassinsorrow/RhythmPy/actions?query=workflow%3ABuild">Here</a>    (pick the topmost successful build).
+* You must be logged into GitHub to download a development build.

 ## Contributing
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.